Kubernetes Explained: How It Can Improve Software Delivery in Large-Scale DDS Systems

 One issue with using k8s' self-healing is that it can take as much as a minute or more to detect and launch a new container.
 This recovery time would not impact clustered stateless applications, but it could severely affect stateful applications.
 As part of our current efforts in RTI's Research Team, we have been looking at mechanisms to support self-healing for critical applications that could potentially accelerate recovery time to under 100 milliseconds.

-In the next installment of this blog, I will share specific instructions and configurations for deploying DDS applications in a k8s cluster with RTI PerfTest as an example.
+In Part II of this blog, I share specific instructions and configurations for deploying DDS applications in a k8s cluster with RTI PerfTest as an example.
 If you are interested in this topic, please check it out!

 About the author